adafruit/Adafruit_Python_TMP/README.md

 Make sure you have internet access on the device so it can download the required dependencies.

 See examples of usage in the examples folder.
+Note that the example code and classes use the TMP006 name but will work fine with a TMP007 sensor too.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!